 Pi Brewing at Nicky V’s Neighborhood Pizzeria — (505) 890-9463

 (Sun–Thurs 11 a.m.–9 p.m., Fri–Sat 11 a.m.–10 p.m.)

-Beers: Pi IPA, West Coast Red, Porter, Lost Grain ESA, Apricot Wheat.
+Beers: Unchallenged IPA, West Coast Red, Robust Porter, Lost Grain English Summer Ale, Apricot Wheat.
 While Pi Brewing is not open to the public yet, they are able to brew and serve their beers next door at Nicky V’s.
 The IPA and West Coast Red are both good hoppy beers.
 We’ll keep tabs on when Pi itself opens.
 For now, grab a pint and some tasty Italian food.
 The new pilsner went on tap last week, replacing the Apricot Wheat.

 Ponderosa Brewing Co. — (505) 639-5941

 (Sun 11 a.m.–10 p.m., Mon–Sat 11 a.m.–11 p.m.)